ARI SHAPIRO, Host:

 AMOS: There is history in this uniquely Turkish story.
 The country has had three successful coups by a military that sees itself as the protector of Turkey's secular state, a role that now seems in question, says Henri Barkey, a Turkey expert at Pennsylvania's Lehigh University.

-Professor HENRI BARKEY (Lehigh University, Pennsylvania): It has diminished and tarnished the military, because so many of its former generals are caught up in this thing.
+HENRI BARKEY: It has diminished and tarnished the military, because so many of its former generals are caught up in this thing.
 So in that sense it is quite damning.

-Mr. COKSAL GOCHE(ph) (Television correspondent): My name is Coksal Goche.
+COKSAL GOCHE: My name is Coksal Goche.
 I'm correspondent for Turkish television.

 AMOS: Goche reports on an indictment so complex and confusing, some defendants complain they don't know what they're charged with.
 But a recent opinion poll showed a majority of Turks, 61 percent, believe the coup attempt was real, says Goche.